The greatest masterpiece of all is a life well-lived.

 Life is an adventure, dare it.

-This blog completes this series “Life Is A Classroom.”
-The two basic themes throughout these blogs are for you to ‘Make Each Day a Masterpiece’ and to become ‘The Best Version of Yourself.’
+This lesson completes this series “What is life trying to teach you?.”
+The two basic themes throughout these lessons are for you to ‘Make Each Day a Masterpiece’ and to become ‘The Best Version of Yourself.’
 I hope you have found this journey to be knowledgeable, helpful and fun.
 There are 365 days this year.
 Each and every day is a chance to improve yourself.
 And remember, never stop learning because life never stops teaching.

-What's the most important thing you have learned during your life?
+What's the most important lesson you have learned during your life?

 If you had 5 minutes and the whole world was forced to listen, what would you say?